Post

 Write path: same API, different destination

-Put() and Delete() are still boring on purpose:
+Put() and Delete() are still boring on purpose, they:

 • append the batch to the WAL